seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Still seem as does the king.

 **SECOND GENTLEMAN**
-But what’s the matter?
+But what's the matter?

 **FIRST GENTLEMAN**
-His daughter, and the heir of’s kingdom, whom
+His daughter, and the heir of's kingdom, whom
-He purposed to his wife’s sole son–a widow
+He purposed to his wife's sole son--a widow
-That late he married–hath referr’d herself
+That late he married--hath referr'd herself
-Unto a poor but worthy gentleman: she’s wedded;
+Unto a poor but worthy gentleman: she's wedded;
-Her husband banish’d; she imprison’d: all
+Her husband banish'd; she imprison'd: all
 Is outward sorrow; though I think the king
-Be touch’d at very heart.
+Be touch'd at very heart.

 **SECOND GENTLEMAN**
 None but the king?